ericdeon15/Galaxy_ML/README.md

 ## Other Notes

 - The CSV files used in the project are stored as pointers in the repository via **Git LFS**.
-To view them outside of GitHub, you will need to download them using Git LFS.
+To view them outside of GitHub, you will need to download them using Git LFS for the CSV format or download the raw text files directly on GitHub.